mees707/Thesis/README.md

 7 may:
-since i dont know a solution to the problem from 6 may, lets try to get the original mpquic-rl by kakanis running. running this command: qemu-img convert -O qcow2 vm-mpquic-sbd.vmdk vm-mpquic-sbd.qcow2 seems to fix the broken VM, but only works on windows.
+since i dont know a solution to the problem from 6 may, lets try to get the original mpquic-rl by kakanis running.

+8 may:
+running this command: qemu-img convert -O qcow2 vm-mpquic-sbd.vmdk vm-mpquic-sbd.qcow2
+seems to fix the broken VM, but only works on windows.

+9 may:
+got the working VM from pijus, this work is done for now solving dependancy/version/depricated issues for the repository is now the main focus. using python 3.6 is not an option anymore since gym is depricated for python 3.7, along with quite a few other packages. now switched to using python 3.9 which required manually installing packages. i am creating this in a conda env so it should be easy to save and then recreate once it is working.